-This luggage has all of the premium features you would expect from a Samsonite suitcase - double spinner wheels, aluminum wheel handle, TSA friendly lock and and multiple grab handles.
+This luggage has all of the premium features you would expect from a Samsonite suitcase – double spinner wheels, aluminum wheel handle, TSA-friendly lock, and multiple grab handles.
 The wheel handle is actually a single-barrel handle, so it’s going to take up even less space inside the packing compartment.

-The Freeform luggage also features double spinner wheels, which allow for effortless manoeuvring of the bags.
+The Freeform luggage also features double spinner wheels, which allow for the effortless maneuvering of the bags.
 And with the height-adjustable wheel handle that locks into both extended and stored positions, you will glide around the airport with ease.

 READ MORE: SAMSONITE FREEFORM REVIEW

-They all have double spinner wheels and a retractable wheel handle, which allow for easy manoeuvring of your luggage.
-Additionally, all three bags have top, side and bottom grab handles, expandable capacity and two spacious external pockets.
+They all have double spinner wheels and a retractable wheel handle, which allow for easy handling of your luggage.
+Additionally, all three bags have a top, side, and bottom grab handle, expandable capacity, and two spacious external pockets.
 And the telescopic handle locks into multiple height positions on all sizes of the Solyte, allowing you to easily adjust it to fit your height perfectly.

 The Lineate luggage is made from nylon, a tough and durable material.
 Nylon has good water resistance, thanks to the tight weave of the fibers, so your clothes will stay protected if you get caught in the rain with this suitcase.